SutekhVRC/VRCOSCQuery/VRChatOSCQueryBugs.md

 ## OSC/JSON Service Bind Address

 The VRChat application will not listen to the mDNS response with the TCP/JSON's A record.
-Instead it will request the default LAN address.
+Instead it will send the HTTP request the default LAN address.